 How many Jazz dance lessons for kids are there?

-There is 1 program specializing in JazzIn addition, there is 8 program offering jazz as an activity.
+There are 11 programs offering jazz as an activity.
 Use the filters to narrow by age and program type, then click on matched programs to see daily activities, dates, rates and registration information.

 What are the fees to attend Jazz dance lessons for kids?

-Fees for Jazz dance lessons for kids range from $465 to $465 per program (program types and lengths vary).
+Fees for programs offering jazz as an activity range from FREE to $700 per program (program types and lengths vary).
 Use the filters here to narrow programs by age and type.

 Where can parents meet with Jazz dance lessons for kids?